data-umbrella/data-umbrella.github.io/_posts/2021-07-19-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 ---
 layout: post
 title:  Data Umbrella Latam 2021 Scikit Learn Sprint Report
-description: Reshama Shaikh: Summary of the Latin America Sprint, June 2021
+description: Reshama Shaikh Summary of the Latin America Sprint, June 2021
 date:   2021-07-19 15:01:35 +0300
 image:  '/images/2020-latam/latam-group-cover.png'
 tags:   [opensource, python, sprint]
 ---

+## Sprint Background
+This "sprint" is a hands-on hackathon where participants learn to contribute to scikit-learn, a widely-used Python open source, machine learning library.

+This sprint was organized by [Data Umbrella](https://www.dataumbrella.org) to increase the participation of underrepresented persons in data science, with a focus on the geographic region of Latin America (LATAM).

+This report focuses on the summary, impact and lessons learned of the Data Umbrella LATAM scikit-learn sprint.

 Author:  [Reshama Shaikh](https://reshamas.github.io)

 <p float="left">